 I'm old enough to remember The Hobbit on the ZX Spectrum, in which the player could ask other characters to pick things up or go north or whatever, which was heady stuff in 1982.
 The idea of an adventure game with other characters that led independent lives was cutting-edge at the time, although it didn't work very well.

 In contrast Oblivion is infamous for its stilted, artificial NPC conversations, but for the most part the NPC scheduling and scripting works.
 I found that pitched battles involving lots of characters sometimes ended with my allies committing fratricide, because a stray firebolt or arrow had hit a friendly target, but for the most part Oblivion's AI is transparent, in its goofy way.
-The internet is full of tales of people spending hours living in its world, exploring and collecting furniture and exploring, because it's a nice place to visit.
+The internet is full of tales of people spending hours living in its world, exploring and collecting furniture and taking screenshots, because it's a nice place to visit.
 Albeit that the locals are odd.

 The game has just over eight hundred voiced characters, but only fifteen voice actors, which includes a small number of celebrities who only voice a little bit of dialogue.
 Oblivion established a Bethesda trademark whereby the company spent a lot of money on celebrity voice actors - Patrick Stewart, Sean Bean, Terence Stamp, and Lynda Carter - but then did nothing to publicise this, which raises the question of why they bothered.
 I was unaware that Patrick Stewart was in the game until after I started playing it.